bitsofcotton/ddpmopt/README.md

 However, we're in prediction result controlled condition, so we don't get actual output images to confirm/verify result, so we need to implement this repository only with the hypothesis we firstly have and their implementation is correct or not one as a result.

+# The target result
+We predict some of the boxels as a 1 bit value they have the origin value itself.
+This is because we target to predict {0,1} but via R then we get such a combination result.
+So we should use DDPM-like method to get better result with long range with some of the differences addition then boxel value into gokibin nbit command transfer.
+We should use odd integer number to blend PRNG bits into original ones not to vanish into 0 condition.

+We're now having prediction result \pm 1/2 range result in each bit on boxel averages however this normally makes bell curved in some of the graphics set/random number tests.

+Tune to auto doing this?

 # Usage:
     # copy color structure
     ./ddpmopt(32|64)?(mp)? + <in0out.pgm> <in0in.ppm> ... > cache.txt